Sidney Herbert Ray

 Sidney Herbert Ray (28 May 1858 – 1 January 1939) was a British comparative and descriptive linguist who specialised in Melanesian languages.

+Biography

 In 1892, he read an important paper, The Languages of British New Guinea, to the Ninth International Congress of Orientalists.
 In that paper, he established the distinction between the Austronesian and Papuan languages of New Guinea.
 Although he never held an academic position, and was employed throughout his working life as a school teacher, S. H. Ray was an energetic fieldworker, and participated in a number of expeditions.